-These questions and answers are sure to help you out in the interview by helping you understand the pattern of the questionnaire and types of questions asked.
+These questions and answers on Linux OS are sure to help you out in the interview by helping you understand the pattern of the questionnaire and the types of questions asked.
 So, here are the questions and their answers.

 Some Difference between Linux and Unix Operating System:

 |Linux is open source anyone can use it free of cost.||UNIX is copyrighted only big companies like IBM AIX and Sun Solaris and HP-UX use it|